-Student Requirements for Completion of the Course: 0042
+Student Requirements for Completion of the Course:

-A student must have a C or better in the course and have completed the assigned lab work and hours.
+A student must have a C or better in the course and have completed the assigned lab work and hours in order to successfully pass this course.
+Failure to pass this course with a 70% or better will require you to retake this course.
 Required assignments are listed on the assessment chart and schedule below.